jniedzie/LightByLight2018/README.md

 ```

 ## Produce HiForest ntuples

+* Clone HeavyIonsAnalysis, RecoBTag, RecoHI, RecoJets and RecoVertex modules from this repo to CMSSW_10_3_2/src
+* Compile them with `scram b -j 16`
 * `cd HeavyIonAnalyis/PhotonAnalysis/test`
-* change the input file path in runForestAOD_pponAA_MIX_103X.py scipt and `cmsRun runForestAOD_pponAA_MIX_103X.py`
+* change the input file path in:
+	* for MC: runForestAOD_pponAA_MC_103X.py
+	* for data: runForestAOD_pponAA_DATA_103X.py
+* to test if everything is running ok, test on one HIForward AOD files `cmsRun correct_script_name.py` and check the output for calotower variables,
+* modify parameters in crabConfig.py script,
+* if you don't have crab already set up, run `source /cvmfs/cms.cern.ch/crab3/crab.sh`
+* submit the crab jobs with `crab submit -c crabConfig.py`

 ## Calo noise study with EmptyBx

-### Hiforest production

-* Clone HeavyIonsAnalysis, RecoBTag, RecoHI, RecoJets and RecoVertex modules from this repo to CMSSW_10_3_2/src
-* Compile them with `scram b -j 16`
-* For HiForest production, `cd HeavyIonsAnalysis/PhotonAnalysis/test`
-* To test if everything is running ok, test on data with one of the HIForward AOD files `cmsRun runForestAOD_pponAA_DATA_103X.py` and check the output for calotower variables
-* If you don't have crab already set up, run `source /cvmfs/cms.cern.ch/crab3/crab.sh`
-* Then submit the crab jobs with `crab submit -c crabConfig.py`
-* Prameters for crab jobs can be modified in crabConfig.py script

 ### Preparing energy histograms